elixir-europe/rdmkit/pages/your_tasks/data_interlinking.md

   * {% tool "european-variation-archive" %}
   * {% tool "arrayexpress" %}
 * To achieve maximum granularity in sample interlinking, use sample accession numbers across repositories whenever possible.
 However, note that sample-level linking varies, may require manual steps, and not all repositories assign accession numbers to every sample, leaving sample names as the only option for referencing.
   * If technology-specific repositories do not explicitly support BioSamples accession numbers or identifiers, simply include them as a metadata attribute.
-See example of HoloFood in MetaboLights https://www.ebi.ac.uk/metabolights/editor/MTBLS4382/samples, or this example in the BioImage Archive where the BioSamples IDs are added in the Data Files table: https://www.ebi.ac.uk/biostudies/BioImages/studies/S-BIAD2258.
+See [example of HoloFood in MetaboLights](https://www.ebi.ac.uk/metabolights/editor/MTBLS4382/samples), or the [example in the BioImage Archive](https://www.ebi.ac.uk/biostudies/BioImages/studies/S-BIAD2258) where the BioSamples IDs are added in the Data Files table.

 Check documentation of the specific repository for more details.